• Skip to primary navigation

 • Standard muffin pan - Use standard muffin pan instead of mini pan.

-• Full fat dairy - Use full fat cream cheese and sour cream for a luscious cup.
+• Full fat dairy - Use full fat cream cheese and sour cream.

 • Crust - Try your favorite cookies or oreos instead of graham crackers.